- LOOKING TO ADOPT

 Prior to working at Gladney, I was Director of Finance for the Harris Methodist Affiliated Hospitals where my duties included the oversight of financial operations for six rural hospitals, physician office management, a physician billing service, and a mobile diagnostic imaging service.

 I joined The Gladney Center for Adoption team in 1990 and was initially responsible for the organization, direction and control of the accounting department, physician contracting and relations, plant operations, purchasing, insurance, information systems, the security and telecommunication functions of the Center.
-I now oversee all existing country programs as well as Gladney's child welfare programs in the foreign countries where we are involved.
+I now oversee Gladney's Waiting Child Programs which were formerly known as our New Beginnings and inter-country adoption programs.

 I have been with the Gladney Center for Adoption since 1994.
 Before I joined Gladney, I was working for ESPN Sports Network as its Director of Mandarin Language Service.
 I did my undergraduate in the Shanghai International Studies University, formally known as Shanghai Foreign Language Institute before I came to U.S. in 1987.
 With a Fulbright scholarship, I attended Columbia University and obtained a Master of Philosophy in Political Science in 1989.
-In the past seventeen years, I have been responsible for Gladney's New York Office and running the Asia adoption programs.
+In the past twenty-one years, I am responsible for Gladney's New York Office and running its Asia adoption programs from New York.